What will you learn in this Course?

 CHCMGT003 – Lead the work team

-^ The “HLTAID004: Provide an emergency first aid response in an education and care setting” unit is not delivered by Reach Community College or Inspire Education, students must organise the completion of this unit via an external provider.
+^ The “HLTAID004: Provide an emergency first aid response in an education and care setting” unit is not delivered by Reach Community College, students must organise the completion of this unit via an external provider.

 How will I be assessed?

 Your Diploma of Early Childhood Education and Care course will be assessed through Case Study (may include simulated scenarios, portfolio, reports, displays, work samples, role plays, and presentations), Projects or Product based methods, Written Questions, Practicum—Skills Logbook, and Credit Transfer (for HLTAID004 Provide an emergency first aid response in an education and care setting unit only).